Knotx/knotx-fragments/action/README.md

 - [Inline Payload Action](https://github.com/Knotx/knotx-fragments/tree/master/action/core#inline-payload-action) - adds the configured JSON data into a fragment's payload
 - [Payload To Body Action](https://github.com/Knotx/knotx-fragments/tree/master/action/core#payload-to-body-action) - rewrites a fragment's payload to the body

-> Please note that actions can be **stateless** and **stateful**.
+> Please note that action can be either **stateless** or **stateful**.
+It fully depends on its implementation.

 ### Behaviour
-Behaviour is an extraordinary [action](#action) that envelops the original action adding some cross-cutting functionality e.g wraps an HTTP operation with the circuit breaker pattern mechanism.
+Behaviour is an [action](#action) wrapper, that enriches the original action with some cross-cutting functionality e.g HTTP operation can gain the circuit breaker pattern mechanism behaviour.

 Below there is a list of core behaviours:
-- [Circuit Breaker Behaviour](https://github.com/Knotx/knotx-fragments/tree/master/action/core#circuit-breaker-behaviour) - it is a kind of quarantine for actions, it use the [Vert.x Circuit Breaker](https://vertx.io/docs/vertx-circuit-breaker/java/) implementation
+- [Circuit Breaker Behaviour](https://github.com/Knotx/knotx-fragments/tree/master/action/core#circuit-breaker-behaviour) - it is a kind of quarantine for actions, it uses the [Vert.x Circuit Breaker](https://vertx.io/docs/vertx-circuit-breaker/java/) implementation
 - [In-memory Cache Behaviour](https://github.com/Knotx/knotx-fragments/tree/master/action/core#in-memory-cache-behaviour) - caches a fragment's payload to reduce the number of action invocations